idaocracy/NaninovelSceneAssistant/README.md

 - Orthographic (camera only)
 - Camera Components (camera only)**

-/* Please note that you need to set up the tint behaviour for the printer prefab yourself, by hooking a method to the public **On Tint Color Changed event
+/* Please note that you need to set up the tint behaviour for the printer prefab yourself, by hooking a method to the public **On Tint Color Changed** event

 **Parameter/reset options:**
-- Rollback: This option is only available when you have State Rollback enabled in Naninovel's State Configuration.
-Will attempt to roll back to the newest state snapshot.
+- Rollback:  Will attempt to roll back to the newest state snapshot.
+Please note that this option is only available when you have State Rollback enabled in Naninovel's State Configuration.
 - Nullify Transforms: Will reset to default or visibility-friendly values.
-- Select/Deselect All: Will check/uncheck all the parameter options.
+- Select/Deselect All: Will check/uncheck all the parameter options for the current object.

 ### Current limitations

+- When the object is going through a timed transition, hovering over the Scene Assistant window will instantly complete the transition.
+This is due to Naninovel registering the new values before any tweens are completed, I do not intend to work around this.
-Spawn effect parameters (params) cannot be manipulated.
+- Spawn effect parameters (params) cannot be manipulated.
 I intend to release my own pack of spawn effects soon that will be compatible with the scene assistant.
+- This is my first time working on Editor scripting and unfortunately the documentation can be insufficient so there will be bugs.
+If you can identify a bug and reproduce it, please let me know!

+### Contact

+If you need help with the extension, you can contact me here or on Discord.
+I am the tech support person (only yellow username) on the Naninovel discord.